yyasinozboga/Udemig-Netflix-Clone/README.md

-# Netflix-Clone
+# Udemig Netflix Clone

-This project was created by Yasin Özboğa
+This project was created by Yasin Özboğa.
+HTML5, CSS3 were used perfectly to be compatible with users.
+Pictures and icons were used for increase experience users.

 ## Used Technologies